2010 UCF Knights football team: UAB

 In their conference opener, the Knights proved dominant both offensively and defensively.
-The Knights were able to capitalize off of Blazer turnovers, scoring three touchdowns from a forced fumble and two interceptions.
+They were able to capitalize on Blazer turnovers, scoring three touchdowns from a forced fumble and two interceptions.
 Jeff Godfrey rushed for 80 yards, and went 9-for-11 for 137 yards.
-Rob Calabrese went 3-for-3 for 34 yards serving as the second half of the quarterback tandem.
+Rob Calabrese went 3-for-3 for 34 yards, serving as the second half of the quarterback tandem.
 Ronnie Weaver rushed for 50 yards on 21 carries for two touchdowns.
 FS Kemal Ishmael won Conference USA defensive player of the week honors with seven tackles, an interception and forced a fumble.

-With the defeat of the Blazers, the Knights ride a 7-game conference winning streak dating back to an October 3, 2009 win over Memphis.
+With the defeat of the Blazers, the Knights had a seven-game conference winning streak dating back to their October 3, 2009 win over Memphis.
 The game also represented the first weekday game played at Bright House Networks Stadium since its opening in 2007.